behreajj/CamZup/README.md

 |          `a[i]` |          `U a.get(int i)` |         |   X   |     X     |   X    |   X   |   X   |
 |          `a[i]` |  `void a.set(int i, U b)` |    X    |       |           |        |       |   X   |

 Operations between all the objects above are subject to ambiguity.
-Do not, for example, assume commutativity for operators (meaning, do not assume that `a * b` will yield a result equal in value to `b * a`).
-Even when an operator is not supported by `core`, Kotlin may infer a viable alternative, e.g., `+` may coerce both the left and right operand to a collection, then concatenate the two.
+Do not, for example, assume commutativity for operators (`a * b` will not always yield a result equal in value to `b * a`).
+Even when an operator is not supported by `camzup.kotlin`, Kotlin may infer a viable alternative, e.g., `+` may coerce both the left and right operand to a collection, then concatenate the two.
 Operators should never be assumed to be more efficient than named methods in languages where objects are allowed to override operators.
-For example, to divide complex numbers, quaternions or matrices, the denominator's inverse has to be calculated.
-Always read the language's documentation and do not prematurely optimize.

 There are more differences between Kotlin and Processing-Java than can be discussed here, please see the Kotlin documentation above for more information.